Skip to content

 Ease of Use

 It’s nice to have four different sizes to choose from.
 The size of the holes measures 1/8 inch, ¼ inch, ½ inch, and 3/4 inch across.
-You can use these hole makers for all types of designs and functional purposes like making toothbrush holders and hanging pottery pieces as well as decorating.
+You can use these hole makers for all types of designs and functional purposes, like making toothbrush holders and hanging pottery pieces, as well as decorating.

 Other features

-Having to make a precise hole in your pottery can be a bit tricky, especially if you can’t draw an exact circle.
 The secret to making a good hole is making sure your clay is not too dry and twisting your tool gently while pushing it into the clay.
 Check out these BLUECELL Hole Cutters to save time and make creating holes easy.

 Check Current Pricing for